wise-vision/wisevision_notification_manager/docs/CONFIGURE_AND_RUN.md

 vcs import --recursive < wisevision_notification_manager.repos
 ```

 ## Local run
 Prequistances:

 ### Push notifications:

+***Firebase*** is a platform developed by Google that provides tools and services to support the development of mobile and web applications.
+In this application, Firebase is used to send push notifications, enabling real-time communication with users by delivering important updates, events, or messages directly to their mobile devices.

 In `wisevision_notification_manager_ws` copy `deviceTokens_example.json` from `wisevision_notification_manager` into `deviceTokens.json`
 ```bash
 cd ~/wisevision_notification_manager_ws